 I step into my book room and close the door behind me.
 What the PM failed to realise when he was scheduling his latest briefing is that Monday nights (and Friday afternoons) are for playing the saxophone.

 It’s how I got through the first lockdown.
-When all the experts suggested learning a language or playing a musical instrument to pass the time, I dusted down my saxophone, called my music teacher, and started playing (or trying to play) after a break of a few years.
+When all the experts suggested learning a language or playing a musical instrument to pass the time, I dusted down my saxophone, called my music teacher, and started playing (or trying to play) after a break of several years.

 During each thirty-minute lesson, and all the rehearsals in between, my mind would empty as I desperately tried to read the music, coordinate fingers and muster enough breath to hit the high notes.